-The increase in Unallocated-Unknown in Q1 2021 was largely due to 'low-value trade'.
-With GB exports to EU now falling under a Customs regime, declarations with commodity line values of less than £873 and where the weight of the goods are less than a tonne (1,000kg), go into 'low value aggregates".
+The increase in Unallocated-Unknown exports since Q1 2021 is largely due to 'low-value trade'.
+With GB exports to EU now falling under a Customs regime, declarations with commodity line values of less than £873 and where the weight of the goods are less than a tonne (1,000kg), go into 'low value aggregates'.
 This is explained in more detail in explanatory note 12^b.

 Table 3 in the accompanying tables shows the total number of exporting businesses by region.
-Comparing Q1 2021 with Q1 2020, the total number of businesses exporting to non-EU countries from the UK decreased by 4.0%.
-According to both methods used for counting a multi-branch business, the number of businesses exporting to non-EU countries decreased across all UK countries, except for Northern Ireland which saw a small increase according to the proportion method.
-All English regions experienced a decrease in the number of businesses exporting to non-EU countries.
+Comparing Q3 2021 with Q3 2020, the total number of businesses exporting to non-EU countries from the UK increased by 0.7%.
+According to both methods used for counting a multi-branch business, the number of businesses exporting to non-EU countries increased across all UK countries apart from Wales for the whole number method.
+All English regions apart from Yorkshire and the Humber also experienced an increase in the number of businesses exporting to non-EU countries.